Vasu77df/MegaRAID-RAID-Signature-Cleaner/README.md

 ----------------------------------------------

-- Enter the BIOS of the system and choose your USB drive as boot drive.
+- Plug in the usb Drive to the server and enter the BIOS to choose the USB drive as boot drive.

 - Run through the installer as directed and setup your login credentials